 - Breathe in to the count of five.

 - Hold your breath for three.

 - Breathe out for seven.

 Focus on your breathing.
 If you have a thought, observe it and let it go.
 Don’t struggle.
 Let your muscles go slack.

-You can also try this guided meditation for creativity: https://www.youtube.com/watch?v=WCEwZ0pIhRw
+You can also try this guided meditation for creativity and reducing writer’s anxiety: https://www.youtube.com/watch?v=WCEwZ0pIhRw